 But for King Thibaw, the entire scenario was a bit different.

 Thibaw and his family were initially transported to Madras (now Chennai), where the queen gave birth to their third daughter.
 Later, the royals were sent to Ratnagiri, Maharashtra, on India's far west coast.
 Unlike Zafar, however, a grand palace known as the Thiba Palace was built for the Burmese royals.
 Despite their comfortable surroundings, the royals had a difficult life.
-The king received pensions on a regular basis, but they were insufficient to cover the family's expenses.
+The king received pensions regularly, but they were insufficient to cover the family's expenses.
 As a result, he frequently sold his only possessions, some Burmese rubies, to meet the family's financial needs.

 LAST RITES AND PRESENT SITUATION